-The clincher was I had volunteered my vehicle as able to take the nine lady walkers and me to the Zululand walk and I now found out they expected it to drive to the actual beach, then on to fetch us at the next stop and I suddenly thought, “What if it lets me down in front of these grown, not teenage, ladies?
+The clincher was I had volunteered my vehicle as able to take the nine lady walkers and me to the Zululand beach walk and I now found out they expected it to drive to the actual beach, then on to fetch us at the next stop and I suddenly thought, “What if it lets me down in front of these grown – not teenage – ladies?
 That could prove embarrassing.”
 A 4X4 it ain’t.
-So I leapt into action: I fixed the left rear door, which hasn’t opened for a year; And I decided I’d give it new tyres.
+So I leapt into action: I had the left rear door fixed.
+It hadn’t opened for a year; And I decided I’d give it new tyres.
 That always makes it look better.
 The front ones were worn quite sadly.
 New tyres, I thought, and then the alignment will probably fix all the other problems which are simply a matter of being out of whack after being whacked by a young lady – teenager really.

 While these shocks were being applied, this party bus was having its wheels aligned nearby: